mrbackend/java-trampoline/docs/user-guide.md

 _Example 2: A stack unsafe recursive traversal algorithm_

 `foldLeft` does a prefix traversal (from left to right), applying `reduce` to each leaf value to accumulate a result.
 The accumulator is initialized with the value of `init`.
-Spend a little time to understand this algorithm before proceeding.
+Please spend a little moment to understand this algorithm before proceeding.

 This algorithm won't work if the depth of the tree is in the order of thousands.
 That case is not as contrived as you might think; this tree type could be very fit for algorithms that require a fast append operation, in which case it